What is genocide?

 - Denial - The perpetrators or later generations deny the existence of any crime.

-You can download an image explaining the eight stages of genocide that can be printed and handed out.
+You can download a poster explaining the ten stages of genocide that can be printed and handed out.